 Here, I’ve listed the health benefits, but also the drawbacks of eating jackfruit:

 The Benefits of Jackfruit in Pregnancy

-Jackfruit also has a good amount of fiber and has more protein than is typical in many other tropical fruits (source: Nutrition Data).
-It has a medium GI index, which may be useful to know if you have diabetes (including gestational diabetes) and have to control your blood sugar (source: Healthline).
+Jackfruit also has a good amount of fiber content and has more protein than is typical in many other tropical fruits (source: Nutrition Data).
+It has a medium GI index, which may be useful to know if you have diabetes (including gestational diabetes) and have to control your blood sugar levels (source: Healthline).

 How jackfruit is served can have an impact on its nutritional value – common dishes and ways of serving it are covered later in this article.

 When to Avoid Jackfruit (and Jackfruit Seeds) in Pregnancy